 We need to be careful, however; if we are serious about engaging people from outside the church, we must avoid inadvertently sending signals that the program is only designed for people whose beliefs fit a particular theological template.
 Many people outside the church are quite sensitive about this issue and might think they see signs of this even when that is not the organizers’ intention.
 This is one reason why people are sometimes reluctant to attend church-based programs (this is less of a problem with online offerings where people can be anonymous and easily exit).

 This does not mean that we can never discuss religious or spiritual topics with people who come from outside the church.
 Many of these people pray frequently and occasionally ponder the great mysteries of existence.
 They might also enjoy talking about spiritual or religious matters, as long as they do not feel the purpose of the discussion is to change their views or to remake them in some way.
 They often also appreciate learning about and engaging in Christian spiritual practices.

-Business school professor Laura Nash and pastor Scotty McLennan, in their book Church on Sunday, Work on Monday: The Challenge of Fusing Christian Values with Business Life, offer a compelling framework for understanding this issue as it pertains to the workplace.
-They suggest that religion operates on three levels.
+Business school professor Laura Nash and pastor Scotty McLennan offer an intriguing framework for understanding this issue as it pertains to the workplace.
+They suggest that religion operates on three levels of engagement.
 The first level, which they call espoused religion, is concerned with people having the correct beliefs and religious allegiances.
-Espoused religion taken too far is often frowned on in the workplace and in many social settings outside the church and is usually counterproductive.
+Espoused religion taken too far is often frowned upon in the workplace and in many social settings outside the church and is usually counterproductive.